learossi/learossi.github.io/docs/preface.md

 Hey all!
 These are a few portfolio projects I've done that are relatively quick reads just to show off what I know/can do.
 Here's a quick guide the all the projects which you can navigate to using the sidebar:

+* Gaussian Processes: A look at how efficient Gaussian Process hyperparameter search is for random forests.
 * Campaign Finance: An attempt to estimate the effect that money raised by candidates has on campaign outcomes independent of candidate popularity or affability.
 * Electricity Demand: A comparison of commonly recommended neural network structures for predicting short-term domestic electricity demand.
 * Seed Market Competition: My bachelors thesis in economics which analyzes the historical effect of increasing concentration in the seed market on farmer's outcomes.